micmejia/bible-dump/AMPC/2 Peter/2 Pet 3.md

 Speaking of this as he does in all of his letters.
-There are some things in those [epistles of Paul] that are difficult to understand, which the ignorant and unstable twist _and_ misconstrue to their own [^g]utter destruction, just as [they distort and misinterpret] the rest of the Scriptures.
+There are some things in those [epistles of Paul] that are difficult to understand, which the ignorant and unstable twist _and_ misconstrue to their own utter destruction, just as [they distort and misinterpret] the rest of the Scriptures.